 Australian-Chinese tenor Kang Wang is a quickly becoming one of the most sought-after young lyric tenors in the opera world.

-In the 2017-2018 season, Wang made an exciting last-minute debut in Moscow, replacing tenor Jonas Kaufmann in a New Year’s Eve Gala performance of opera arias with orchestra, and stayed on to perform a solo recital of song repertoire in the Grand Hall of the Tchaikovsky Conservatory.
-Estonia’s Tallinn Portrait Gallery also presented Wang in recital at Vene Teater and he sang a concert at the Musique et vin au Clos Vougeot festival in France.
-On the opera stage, he performed the role of Mitrane in Rossini’s Semiramide at the Metropolitan Opera conducted by Maurizio Benini, where he also covered both the role of Arturo in Lucia di Lammermoor with conductor Roberto Abbado and the tenor soloist in Verdi’s Requiem under Maestro James Levine.
-Additional engagements included debuts in Rossini’s Stabat Mater with the London Philharmonic and Mendelssohn’s Elijah with the San Antonio Symphony.
+Mr. Wang recently made an exiting last-minute debut in Moscow, replacing tenor Jonas Kaufmann in a New Year’s Eve Gala performance of opera arias with orchestra, and stayed on to perform a solo recital of song repertoire in the Grand Hall of the Tchaikovsky Conservatory.
+He has also given recitals in Estonia’s Tallinn Portrait Gallery at the Vene Teater and concerts at the Musique et vin au Clos Vougeot Festival in France.

-A favorite of competitions, Wang had previously won the People’s Choice Award in the Dame Joan Sutherland National Vocal Award and performed in the final concert of the Australian Singing Competition at the Sydney Opera House as one of the five finalists.
-In 2016, he was a semi-finalist in the Operalia Competition in Guadalajara, Mexico, and won second place as well as the People’s Choice Award of the Dallas Opera Guild Vocal Competition.
-He has also been a semi-finalist in the Hans Gabor Belvedere Singing Competition in Vienna, Austria, a finalist in the McDonald Operatic Aria Competition and a finalist Italian Opera Foundation Australia Scholarship.
-Wang is the winner of the 2014 Clonter Opera Prize in the United Kingdom.
+A favorite of competitions, he won the People’s Choice Award in the Dame Joan Sutherland National Vocal Award and performed in the final concert of the Australian Singing Competition at the Sydney Opera House as one of five finalists.
+In 2016, he was a semi-finalist in the Operalia Competition in Guadalajara, Mexico, and won 2nd place as well as the “people’s choice award” of the Dallas Opera Guild Vocal Competition.
+He has also been a semi-finalist in the Hans Gabor Belvedere Singing Competition in Vienna, Austria, a finalist in the McDonald Operatic Aria Competition and a finalist Italian Opera Foundation Australia Scholarship, and is is the winner of the 2014 Clonter Opera Prize in the United Kingdom.

 Originally from Harbin, China, Mr. Wang is the son of two renowned opera singers.
 He received an International Artist Diploma at the Royal Northern College of Music in Manchester, United Kingdom, and a Master’s of Music from the Queensland Conservatorium at Griffith University in Australia.